Book: Human Minds - An Exploration

 Margaret Donaldson is Emeritus Professor of Developmental Psychology at the University of Edinburgh.
-In this book, she discusses in detail about the development of the human brain from childhood.
-She defines and explains the four important modes in which our brain develops and functions.
-Point-mode, Line-mode, Construct-mode, and Transcendent-mode with lots of research data from the well-known scientists in this field.
+In this book, she discusses in detail the development of the human brain from childhood.
+She defines and explains the four essential modes in which our brain develops and functions.
+Point-mode, Line-mode, Construct-mode, and Transcendent-mode with lots of research data from well-known scientists in this field.

-Even though this book reads like a text-book of Psycho-analysis field, she hooks you up into this book very easily.
-Since the first section of the book deals with the development of the children brain, lots of case-studies about the children spread over this book.
+Even though this book reads like a text-book of Psycho-analysis field, she hooks you up into this book very quickly.
+Since the first section of the book deals with the development of the children brain, lots of case studies about the children spread over this book.
 Anything related to kids must be interesting.
 (No excuses, even if its a text-book).

 So far, so good.
 Until the interval…

-The second section of the book deals with the brains functionality when it’s mature. (i.e. adult’s brain).
+The second section of the book deals with brains functionality when it’s mature. (i.e., an adult’s brain).
 Margaret tried to explain through the medium which she is not comfortable with.
-She touches few religions - Hinduism, Christianity, Buddhism, Judaism, Muslim etc to explain, how the brain switches the mode when dealing with emotions and raw information.
+She touches a few religions - Hinduism, Christianity, Buddhism, Judaism, Muslim, etc. to explain, how the brain switches the mode when dealing with emotions and raw information.

 I feel that the author drifted away from what I expected from the book and tried to explain the things which she may not understand fully (with a disclaimer, of course).
-She went on to explain the “self-realization” in various religions with respect to modes of the brain.
-One good thing is that she doesn’t conclude anything, instead, she puts them as questions, back to us.
+She went on to describe the “self-realization” in various religions concerning modes of the brain.
+One good thing is that she doesn’t conclude anything; instead, she puts them as questions, back to us.
 So, if you know that specific religion, the text will make sense to you.